 On the 13th of this month, we celebrated having been in business 4 years.
 It seems time really does fly when you’re having fun!
 And we’re very grateful to everyone who has worked with and supported us over the years for this!!

 Now looking to the future, another highlight of this month was being invited to take part in a focus group on “examining the operating environment to embed digital planning in Scotland”, work on which is an important element in delivery of the Scottish Government’s strategy for digital public services.
 Key themes arising from the discussion included the importance of getting the basics rights, with consistency across local authorities in terms of access to information and data.
 Feedback from focus group sessions, together with an online survey which ran until earlier this month, and consultations which took place in parallel with this, will inform the building of the future skills investment plan for digital capabilities in the planning sector, and we look forward to seeing that take shape.

-Meanwhile, if we can help with any aspect of the planning process, please visit our website or email us at firstname.lastname@example.org.
-Or, if you would like to see our other blogs or sign up for email updates, please click here.
+Meanwhile, if we can help with any aspect of the planning process, please visit our website or email us at email@example.com.
+If you would like to keep up to date with our blogs and bulletins, sign up using the form below.